 Upon arriving, I was ready to play the scene.
 My photographic vision was to fill the frame with the landscape and create panoramics from multiple shots.
 A telephoto zoom lens (70 to 400 mm) would allow me to zoom in and fill the frame.
-I attached the lens to a Gimbal Head on the tripod and leveled it (see photo above).
-With this set up, I could easily take multiple shots by panning horizontally.
-I could also position the camera horizontally or vertically (as see above in the second photo).
+Using a tripod, I could easily take multiple shots by panning horizontally.

 After several minutes of facing the sunrise, I walked to the opposite side of the point for a change in lighting and composition possibilities.
 From there, I captured the next two scenes.

 I kept looking over my shoulder to keep an eye on the sunrise.
 A few minutes later, I moved back toward the sun that was now above the horizon and illuminating the fog nicely.
 Compared to several minutes earlier, the sun light created a significant change in appearance of the landscape, as you can see in the next two images.

 After 10 minutes, I moved back again to the opposite side with the sun behind me.
 This scene before me was much different than it was earlier.
 The fog remained dense and appeared like negative space surrounding the trees that barely peeked above it.
 The next two images illustrate this.